nrc/error-docs/error-design/error-type-design.md

 It is fine to overload the standard library names like `Result` and `Error`, you can always use an explicit prefix to name the std ones, but you'll rarely need to.

-Avoid having and `errors` module in your crate.
+Avoid having an `errors` module in your crate.
 Keep your errors in the module they serve and consider having different errors in different modules.
 Using an `errors` module encourages thinking of errors as a per-project thing, rather than tailoring their level of detail to what is most appropriate.

 ### Stability